pzingg/css-transition-examples/slides/slides/alert-state.md

 * And here is the type alias for the full set of properties we need to maintain for each alert widget.
 It includes a few other values that must be set and read dynamically.
-* Specifically we will be obtaining the (initially hidden) height of the content areas we will be animating, so we keep them in the properties record.
+* Specifically we will be obtaining the (initially hidden) height of the content areas we will be animating, so we keep them in the Properties record.